YeshuaNun/Build-Web-Apps-with-APS.NET-Codeacademy-Project/Learn C# Lesson 3 Logic and Conditionals/learnC#_logic_and_conditionals.md

 # Lesson: Understanding Logic in C#

 This lesson introduced variables of the bool data type.
 It also included how to use comparison operators with different data types to return boolean values.

+# Lesson: Conditional Statements

+This lesson introduced If, If...else, and Else If statements.
+Also showed how to streamline code using Switch Statements and Ternary Operators.